InigoMarin/symfony-base-repository/README.md

 ## Instructions

+- `make rename` to replace all the occurrences of symfony-app in whole project
 - `make build` to build the containers
 - `make start` to start the containers
 - `make stop` to stop the containers